Malls are using new restaurants to draw consumers as shopping centers reinvent themselves

 "What malls are looking for tend to be more high end, what we might call a 'contemporary casual' restaurant," Henkes said.
 "It's not fine dining, per se, but it's sort of that notch up from just traditional casual."

-Those "contemporary casual" eateries include upscale options like Korean barbeque, steakhouses or sushi.
-While price points vary, a meal at these new mall eateries will likely cost upwards of $30 per person, if not more.
+Those contemporary casual eateries include upscale options like Korean barbeque, steakhouses or sushi.
+While price points vary, a meal at these new mall eateries will likely cost upward of $30 per person, if not more.

 For James Cook, head of retail research for real estate firm JLL, the expansion in dining options offers an experience that's familiar – but still elevated.

-Note: Correction: This story has been updated to correct the spelling of Benetton.